 An HBP (Home Buyers’ Plan) allows you to withdraw money from your RRSP (Registered Retirement Savings Plan) to buy your first home.

 Under the HBP, you can withdraw a portion or all of your RRSP to buy a property.
-You won’t pay income tax or a penalty when you make the withdrawal.
+You would not pay income tax if you withdraw.
 However, you’ll have to put the money back into your RRSP in the following years.
 When you “pay back” into your RRSP, you won’t receive a tax deduction.

 What is the maximum amount that can be withdrawn?

 - You can’t withdraw more than $25,000.
 However, you can withdraw less.